stelzinga/MF/MGT_80.Tools.md

 - Review: a Result vs Target + determine if change needed
 - Rewrite: an existing document

 Routines can be appended with " - D", " - W", " - BW",, " - M", " - Q", " - H", " - Y"  , " - AH" for daily, weekly, bi-weekly, monthly, quarterly, half-yearly or semi-annually, yearly or ad hoc.
-Note that the periodicity is reflected in the Date Indicator, see below.
-However, it is sometimes useful to see it in the Name because that one often appears in Reports.
+This periodicity is also reflected in the Date Indicator, see below.
+However, it is sometimes useful to see it in the Name because it often appears in Reports.
 Depending on the context other post-fixes can be added such that they add additional information to the name e.g., " - Prio", " - Budgeted", ...

-For comments, it is preferable to start with a verb, which could be the past tense if something was completed.
+For comments, it is still preferable to start with a verb, which could be the past tense if something was completed.

 ### Objective Notation Date Indicator
 The Date Indicator reflects *start*, *end* and *complete* dates for Projects and *frequency* for Routines.
 The format is:
-- Projects and Goals: (start:end:complete:effort)
+- Projects:  (start:end:complete:effort)
 - Routines: (period:start:end:effort)

 The start (start date), end (expected completion date), complete (actual completion date) are of format yyyymmdd i.e., year, month and day digits.
 The *period* can be any alphanumerical characters e.g. daily, monthly, Jan, Feb, 2021.
 The start and end in case of a Routine are optional and they indicate when a routine was first / last used.
 If a Routine is deprecated, both start and end have to be provided because only one date is asumed to be a start date.
 The *effort* is a number of type float e.g. 1, 0.33 indicating the number of *days* that will be or have been, spent on the Objective in a *year*.
 Effort for Routines is *total* effort in *days* spent on that Routine per *year*.
-In most cases when start and end are omitted for a routine, the colon ':' is also omitted leaving (period:effort).
+In most cases when start and end are omitted for a Routine, the colon ':' is also omitted leaving (period:effort).
 For Projects it is the effort in days for the duration of the project, regardless of whether it is within the year or across years.
 It is possible to have an effort even if the Project has not started.
 In that case effort represents *expected* effort.
 The combination of Status, End and today's date can indicate if a Project is overdue.
-For Goals the same logic as for Projects can be used.
+For Goals and Sub-Goals the same logic as for Projects can be used.

 ### Objective Notation Owner Indicator
-The owner of an Objective represents the *performer*, i.e. the Staff or Group responsible for the completion of the Objective *and*, in addition, it represents the *beneficiary* of the Objective i.e. the Activity or Group for which the Objective is performed.
-By default performer equals beneficiary, but this is not always the case, i.e. an Activity ABC providing Services to another Activity XYZ: performer = ABC, beneficiary =XYZ.
+The owner of an Objective represents the *performer*, i.e., the Staff or Group responsible for the completion of the Objective *and*, in addition, it represents the *beneficiary* of the Objective i.e., the Activity for, or in, which the Objective is performed.
+By default, performer equals beneficiary, but this is not always the case: an Activity ABC providing Services to another Activity XYZ: performer = ABC, beneficiary =XYZ.
 The format is as follows:

 {performer:beneficiary} or {perf:benef}

 In which:
 - performer is a Staff or a Group.
-- beneficiary is an Activity, or the Venture.
+- beneficiary is an Activity or the Venture.

-If there is no performer i.e. {:beneficiary} then performer defaults to the Group associated to the Acvitity benefitting the Objective.
+If there is no performer i.e., {:beneficiary} then performer defaults to the Group associated to the Acvitity benefitting the Objective.
 Similarly, if there is no Beneficiary i.e. {performer:} then the beneficiary defaults to the Activity linked to the Staff or Group performing the Objective.
-If neither is explicilty provided i.e. {entry} then both Perfomer and Beneficiary are the same i.e., {entry} = {entry:entry} and defaults to oneself.
-Note that if the Status indicator is ~ and the Owner Indicator isprovided, it effectively means that the Objective has been delegated to that Staff or Group.
+If neither is explicilty provided i.e., {entry} then both Perfomer and Beneficiary are the same i.e., {entry} = {entry:entry}.
+Note that if Status indicator is ~ and Owner Indicator is provided, it effectively means that the Objective has been delegated to the Staff or Group indicated by the Owner indicator.

 Owner Indicator is optional in which case it can be written as {} or omitted altogether.

 ### Link Indicator
-A Link Indicator is used to link
+A Link Indicator is used to link:
 i.
 Goals to the Venture or
 ii.
 Sub-Goals to Goals or
 iii.
-Objectives to Sub-Goals (Routines to Run Sub-Goals, Projects to Change Sub-Goals) or directly to Goals iv.
-Tasks to Objectives
+Objectives to Sub-Goals or iv.
+Routines to Run Sub-Goals or directly to Goals or
+v.
+Projects to Change Sub-Goals or directly to Goals or vi.
+Streams to Projects / Subs to Routines or vii.
+Actions to Streams / Drills to Subs

 The link indicator is considered text even if stated as a number e.g. '1', '1.1', '2', 'mgt'.

 Link Indicator is optional in which case it can be written as || or omitted altogether.

 ### Objective Notation Reference Indicator
 The Reference Indicator contains free text or points to a separate location with more information using the logic as described in [MGT: 99.Legend ## Note Reference].
 In other words, Reference Indicator is:
-1. Free text
+1. Free text or
-2. Reference to a Section or Note
+2. Reference to a Section or Note or
-3. Reference to a File
+3. Reference to a File or
-4. Reference to a URL
+4. Reference to a URL or
-5. Reference to a Mail
+5. Reference to a Mail or
-Etc.
+...
+etc.

 Reference Indicator is optional in which case it can be written as [] or omitted altogether.

 Free text can be used to provide comments, but can also be used to show the next Tasks, using Task Notation, *within* the Reference Indicator i.e., [. nnn], [/ nnn],  [! nnn], [~ nnn] and [x nnn] in which nnn is the Task to be done including Task Notation.
 With Task Notation being the same as Objective Notation it is thus effectively possible to nest Tasks within Tasks, Objectives within Objectives which can also be considered nesting Tasks within Objectives.
+Alternatively, one can see this as Streams within Objectives.
 Don't get confused by the terminology!
 Concatenation of Tasks is possible as well using a double '&' symbol (ampersand) e.g., [/ Do something && .
-Do something else].
+Do something else afterwards].
 See examples below.

+### Objective Notation Hierarchy
+Instead of using the Link Indicator to Link Sub-Goals to Goals, Objectives to Sub-Goals, etc. (see above), it is possible to omit the Link Indicator and instead use an Objective Notation Hierarchy as follows for Goal/Sub-Goal/Objective/Stream or Sub/Action or Drill:

+status name (date) {owner} |link| [reference]
+    status name (date) {owner} [reference]
+        status name (date) {owner} [reference]
+            status name (date) {owner} [reference]
+                status name (date) {owner} [reference]

+This format is useful to visually show Goals, Sub-Goals, Objectives and underlying Streams/Subs and Actions/Drills.

 ### Objective Notation Expanded Format
 With details of the various Indicators, the expanded format for Objective Notation for Projects can be written as:

 status name (start:end:compl:eff) {perf:benef} |link| [ref]
+    status name (start:end:compl:eff) {perf:benef} [ref]
+        status name (start:end:compl:eff) {perf:benef} [ref]

-For Routines it is:
+For Routines the Expanded Objective Notation is:

-status name (period:start:end:eff) {perf:benef} |link| [ref]
+& name (period:start:end:eff) {perf:benef} |link| [ref]
+    & name (period:start:end:eff) {perf:benef} [ref]
+        & name (period:start:end:eff) {perf:benef} [ref]

 ### Objective Notation Examples
 & Backup data (weekly) [MGT: Assets ## Backup Weekly]